jasvant0020/portfolio-website-/README.md

 - **Integrations**:
   - Google Sheets API for storing form submissions
   - Email notifications for real-time updates

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).